-100 Women Who Care Albany has donated $133,000 to Capital District non-profits.
+100 Women Who Care Albany has donated $167,200 to Capital District non-profits.
 We are just getting started!
-Learn more about the organizations that have received our donations and the incredible work they are doing in the Capital District by clicking on the images in each gallery.
+Learn more about the organizations that have received our donations and the incredible work they are doing in the Capital District by clicking on the images below.

 List of Recipients